benthepoet/benpaulhanna/content/posts/backbonejs-fundamentals-using-webpack.md

 Now let's setup a configuration.

-This build file sets up three tasks.
-When we run `grunt` the following will happen.

-* `browserify` generates the bundled file and places it in `dist/app.js`
-* `copy` copies the `index.html` file to the `dist` folder
-* `connect` starts a local web server that serves up the files in the `dist` folder

-Thus after we run that task we can point a browser to `http://localhost:8080` to see our application running.

-Also as long as we leave the task running, `browserify` will automatically rebuild the bundle whenever our project files are modified.

 ## Bootstrapping the application
 Before we can load our application we need to create our shell.
 We'll save this file as `app/index.html`.